Aging In Place – What Does Aging In Place Really Mean?

 What is important is one needs to make a list of what is of utmost importance to them and be honest about what they can and cannot do, put up with and afford.
 Aging in place means you will ultimately need to ask yourselves some hard questions:

 Aging in place well means you plan out your future years before it become urgent and life changing.
 It requires one to provision for and make choices and preferences clear to family and friends.
 Aging in place does not mean that you need to do everything yourself.
 You can choose to do as little or as much as you want, can, and are capable of.
+Resources and technology, such as medical alert systems, allow seniors to live at home safely for a much longer period of time.

 And far from being a distant phenomenon one's needs to think of in their later years, aging in place is something most of us need to think about and provision for as early as we can.